Krutonium/BetterFanController/README.md

 - Be able to identify the GPU's in question by name ✔️
 - Create Systemd service ✔️
 - Refactor for Cleanlyness ❌
-- Enable configuring Minimum and Maximum Power Draw ❌
+- Enable configuring Maximum Power Draw ✔️
 - Dogfood! ✔️
 - Be a Hacktoberfest Project! ✔️